target/flottbot-docs/content/rules/anatomy.md

 # - @every 1m
 # - @every 10s

+# Respond to a reaction added or removed from a message in channel
+reactions_added: "question" # the text name of the emoji used, can be a regexp with multiple like `(plusone|plus_one|plus1)`
+reactions_removed: "question" # the text name of the emoji used, can be a regexp with multiple like `(plusone|plus_one|plus1)`

 reaction: eyes # this will prompt the bot to add an emoji reaction to the message that triggered the rule.
 This emoji reaction can be modified later when actions are taken.

 # actions